ThunderFly-aerospace/TFSIK01/README.md

 # TFSIK01 - Dual Antenna diversity telemetry modem with a high noise immunity

 The TFSIK01 is a high-end open-source hardware design of a UAV modem utilizing [SiK firmware](https://github.com/ThunderFly-aerospace/SiK).
 It uses the latest Si1000 series chip Si1060 which is equipped with [Si4463 EZRadioPRO Transceiver](https://www.silabs.com/documents/public/data-sheets/Si4463-61-60-C.pdf).
-The RF front-end is designed to have high immunity to the jamming using the out-band frequencies, this gives TFSIK special features such as being operable in the  proximity of out-of band signal jammers.
+The RF front-end is designed to have high immunity to the jamming using the out-band frequencies, this gives TFSIK special features such as being operable in the  proximity of out-of-band signal jammers.
 RF noise immunity is a hardware-based feature, therefore it is extremely reliable, but the proper antenna and frequency band must be used for the best results.
 Please contact [ThunderFly s.r.o.](https://www.thunderfly.cz/) to get support and consultation.

 ## Where I could get it?

 The device can be purchased directly from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
-Contact us by email at sale@thunderfly.cz for a commercial quotation.
-We are designers of this modem and therefore, we have the ability to react even on non-standard requests for modification or functions.
-The TFSIK is also available at the [Tindie store](https://www.tindie.com/products/thunderfly/tfsik01-high-performance-uav-telemetry-modem/)
+Contact us by email at sale@thunderfly.cz for commercial support (Manufacturing aid, Licensing, RF verification, certification, etc.).
+We are the primary designers of this modem hardware and major Si1060 firmware contributors and therefore, we have the ability to react even on non-standard requests for modification or functions (RF-band, output power, jamming resistance, etc.).
+The TFSIK is also available at the [Tindie store](https://www.tindie.com/products/thunderfly/tfsik01-high-performance-uav-telemetry-modem/) in the most standard configurations.

 ## Hardware

-TFSIK modem is enclosed in a 3D printed box suitable for user modification.
+The TFSIK modem is enclosed in a 3D-printed box suitable for user modification.
 Inside that box are electronics with electromagnetic shielding.

 ### TFSIK modem electronics